 Use PVC or Metal for Ductwork

-It is always advisable to avoid the cheaper flexible duct of flex duct for your bathroom fan vent.
+It is always advisable to avoid the cheaper flexible duct of flex duct for your bathroom vent fan.
 In addition to impeding the airflow, it can tear or crush easily.
 Using PVC plastic or rigid metal to fabricate your bathroom fan duct, you can ensure that your fan will perform well in the long term.

 Always keep your duct runs straight and short to whatever extent possible for better performance.
 This rule applies to all types of ductwork.
 When a duct run is longer or more convoluted, the fan ends up working much harder to do its work.
 If this is unavoidable, and you have to use elbows for several direction changes, or a very long run, then it is important to upsize the bathroom fan.